-Hello!
 My name is Steph Gilder and I work within the Inclusion Team at Woodston Primary School.
 My role is Senior Family Support Officer, and I am also one of 6 Safeguarding Leads within school.
 I work alongside Naomi Morris, our Family Support Officer, who is also one of our Safeguarding Leads.

-My role in school is to provide support, advice and information to families in our school community.
-I can help with any worries or questions you may have in relation to your child’s behaviour, development and wellbeing, as well as considering ways to support any personal circumstances that may be impacting you or your child/ren.
+Our role in school is to provide support, advice and information to families in our school community.
+We can help with any worries or questions you may have in relation to your child’s behaviour, development and wellbeing, as well as considering ways to support any personal circumstances that may be impacting you or your child/ren.

-I am also here as someone to talk to if you need it!
-I can provide support over the phone, but where possible I always prefer a face to face meeting and a cup of team -when circumstances allow!
+We are also here as someone to talk to if you need it.
+We can provide support over the phone, but where possible we always prefer a face to face meeting and a nice cup of tea!

 - Promoting self-esteem and confidence.

-- Promoting positive behaviour and positive attitude to learning in school.
+- Promoting a positive attitude to learning in school.

 - Providing information and signposting to other services in the local community, supporting with referral forms if needed.

-- Liaising with external services such as Young Carers, housing, family support, and bereavement counselling services (to name only a few).
+- Liaising with external services and partner agencies such as Younited, Young Carers, housing, family support, and bereavement counselling services.

-Advice and support is confidential, although any concerns relating to the safeguarding of children will always be dealt with in accordance with the school’s safeguarding and child protection procedures.
+Advice and support is confidential and consent driven, although any concerns relating to the safeguarding of children will always be dealt with in accordance with the school’s safeguarding and child protection procedures.

-I am in school 8-4.30 daily.
+Steph is in school 8-4.30 daily.
 Naomi is in school 9-4 on Mondays, Wednesdays and Thursdays.
 There is some opportunity to be flexible with this to accommodate work schedules if necessary.

 Please call the school office on 01733 562784 to make an appointment.

-As one of 5 designated child protection leads in school, part of my role is to ensure that our children and families are safe, and have access to any appropriate further support they may need.
+As part of the Safeguarding team in school, part of our role is to ensure that our children and families are safe, and have access to any appropriate further support they may need.

 What to do if you are concerned about a child, family or your own safety or well-being: